Frysccou-Dev/liz/README.md

   - **Voting System:** Upvote/Downvote posts to bubble up the best content.
   - **Post Details:** Click on a post to view it in a dedicated modal with larger images and full content.
   - **Full Screen Images:** Click on any image to view it in full screen.
+- **Comments & Discussions:**
+  - **Comment on Posts:** Users can comment on any post to start discussions.
+  - **Nested Replies:** Reply to comments with one level of nesting (like Twitter/X).
+  - **Smart Loading:** Comments load 5 at a time with a "Load more" button.
+  - **Real-time Counters:** See the number of comments on each post at a glance.
+  - **Reply Threading:** View and collapse reply threads for better readability.
+  - **Delete Comments:** Users can delete their own comments and replies.
 - **User Interaction:**
   - Follow/Unfollow other users.
   - Search for other users to follow.
+  - View followers and following lists in beautiful modals.
+- **Profile Integration:**
+  - **User Posts Tab:** View all posts from a specific user in their profile.
+  - **Infinite Scroll:** Posts load automatically as you scroll (newest to oldest).
+  - **Followers Display:** See who follows you and who you're following with interactive lists.

 ### 6. Responsive Design & UX